-The document below is the Constitution and Bylaws of the AAUP-WSU, including major amendments approved via a mail ballot vote of the regular chapter members concluding on November 21, 2012.
+The document below is the Constitution and Bylaws of the AAUP-WSU, including amendments approved at the chapter meeting on November 20, 2013.
 You may view the previous version here.

 Article I: Name